Italy fines Amazon €1.1 billion in antitrust case | DW | 09.12.2021

 "Amazon holds a dominant position in the Italian market for intermediation services on marketplaces, which Amazon leveraged to favor the adoption of its own logistics service — Fulfilment by Amazon (FBA) — by sellers active on Amazon.it to the detriment of the logistics services offered by competing operators, as well as to strengthen its own dominant position," the watchdog said in a statement.

-AGCM said the company tied to the use of FBA access to a set of exclusive benefits, including the Prime label, that help boost sales and visibility on Amazon.it.
+AGCM said the company tied FBA access to a set of exclusive benefits, including the Prime label, that help boost sales and visibility on Amazon.it.

 "Amazon prevents third-party sellers from associating the Prime label with offers not managed with FBA," AGCM said.